Build strategy with actionable goals.Learn about OKRs

 The Impact of Building a Strong Agile Community

-The story of AgileCamp at Nike World Headquarters is a testament to the power of a strong Agile community.
-What began as a simple conversation at an Agile conference eventually grew into a one-day event that has impacted thousands.
-This example illustrates how building a strong Agile community can lead to incredible opportunities and lasting impact.
+The story of AgileCamp at Nike World Headquarters is an inspiring example of the power of a strong Agile community.
+What started as a casual conversation at an Agile conference between like-minded individuals grew into a one-day event that has reached and inspired thousands of professionals.

 Questions?
 We Can Help.